PinoCookie/devblog/content/posts/Black-Litterman-model/index.md

 ### Methodology

 #### Black-Litterman
 The main part of this project for me was understanding the Black-Litterman model itself.
+It is a sophisticated portfolio allocation framework that improves upon standard Mean-Variance Optimization.
+Traditional optimization often yields extreme, unintuitive portfolios that are highly sensitive to input estimates.
+Black-Litterman solves this by using a Bayesian approach to combine two sources of information:

+1.  **The Market Equilibrium (The Prior)**: It assumes the market is efficient and that the current market capitalization weights reflect the consensus expected returns.
+This provides a stable, neutral starting point.
+2.  **Investor Views (The Likelihood)**: It allows the investor to express specific absolute or relative views on certain assets (e.g., "Tech will outperform Energy by 5%"), along with a confidence level for each view.

+The formula below calculates the **Posterior Expected Returns** (Result of the Black-Litterman model), which is a weighted average of the market equilibrium and the investor's views:

 $$
 E(R) = \left[ (\tau \Sigma)^{-1} + P^{T} \Omega^{-1} P \right]^{-1}